WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 ## Counter-Strike: Global Offensive

-Generated voicemenus themselves work, but only if you write them *directly* to the cfg folder.
-I am having issues with captions.
+Pages do not run properly and I am having issues with captions.

 ## Counter-Strike: Source